i-love-flamingo/flamingo-carotene/packages/flamingo-carotene-dev-server/README.md

 # Module `flamingo-carotene-dev-server`
-The dev server module is there to make the development of a Flamingo-Carotene frontend easier.
+The dev server module is there to make the development of a flamingo-carotene frontend easier.

-It includes the functionality to register file watchers and dispatch commands when these noticed a change.
+It includes the functionality to register [chokidar](https://github.com/paulmillr/chokidar) file watchers and dispatch commands when these noticed a change.

-In addition to that a socket will be opened and its client will be injected into the webpack config (if available) to automatically reload the browser after a potential successful rebuild.
+In addition to that a [socket.io](https://github.com/socketio/socket.io) socket will be opened and its client will be injected into the webpack config (if available) to automatically reload the browser after a potential successful rebuild.

+The `NODE_ENV` is set to `development` when executing the dev servers command.

 ## How to use
 Get the module by running: